alexkendall/ewc-monorepo-example/README.md

 # ewc-monorepo-example
-European Watch Company Monorepo Example With NextJS And Exppo
+Monorepo Example With NextJS And Exppo

 ```sh